[This captures the heart of the

 ---

-Six to eight PC's (let's assume roughly half of which are armed in a
+Six to eight PC's (let's assume roughly half of which are armed in

 similar manner as the character above) proceed quietly down the